McDonald's: International influence

-McDonald's has become emblematic of globalization, sometimes referred to as the "McDonaldization" of society.
+McDonald's has become a symbol of globalization, sometimes referred to as the "McDonaldization" of society.
 The Economist newspaper uses the "Big Mac Index": the comparison of the cost of a Big Mac in various world currencies can be used to informally judge these currencies' purchasing power parity.
 Switzerland has the most expensive Big Mac in the world as of July 2015, while the country with the least expensive Big Mac is India (albeit for a Maharaja Mac—the next cheapest Big Mac is Hong Kong).
-The northernmost McDonald's restaurant in the world is located in Rovaniemi, Finland (after the restaurant in Murmansk, Russia was closed in 2022), however from January 2024 this had changed again as McDonald's opened a new restaurant in Tromsø, Norway.
-And the southernmost in the world is located in Invercargill, New Zealand.
+The northernmost McDonald's restaurant in the world is located in Tromsø, Norway (since January 2024); and the southernmost is in Invercargill, New Zealand.

 Thomas Friedman said that no country with a McDonald's had gone to war with another.

 McDonald's suspended operations in its corporate-owned stores in Crimea after Russia annexed the region in 2014.
 On August 20, 2014, as tensions between the United States and Russia strained over the Russian annexation of Crimea, and the resultant U.S. sanctions, the Russian government temporarily shut down four McDonald's outlets in Moscow, citing sanitary concerns.
 The company has operated in Russia since 1990 and, in August 2014, had 438 stores across the country.
 On August 23, 2014, Russian Deputy Prime Minister Arkady Dvorkovich ruled out any government move to ban McDonald's and dismissed the notion that the temporary closures had anything to do with the sanctions.

 Some observers have suggested that the company should be given credit for increasing the service standard in markets it enters.
 A group of anthropologists in a study entitled Golden Arches East looked at McDonald's impact on East Asia and Hong Kong, particularly.
 When it opened in Hong Kong in 1975, McDonald's was the first restaurant to consistently offer clean restrooms, driving customers to demand the same of other restaurants and institutions.
-McDonald's has partnered with Sinopec, the second-largest oil company in the People's Republic of China, as it takes advantage of the country's growing use of personal vehicles by opening numerous drive-through restaurants.
+On June 20, 2006, McDonald's partnered with Sinopec to open drive-throughs at its Chinese petrol stations, tapping into the nation's rising car culture.

 Global activities

-In Beijing, China, McDonald's restaurants are state-owned enterprises operating according to franchise agreements.
+McDonald's opened its first restaurant in China, in Shenzhen, Guangdong in 1990.
+It was owned 50/50 by McDonald's Hong Kong and McDonald's USA.
+In Beijing, China, McDonald's restaurants once were state-owned enterprises operating according to franchise agreements.
 Beijing Capital Agricultural Group owns these franchises.

-McDonald's has opened a McDonald's restaurant and McCafé on the underground premises of the French fine arts museum, The Louvre.

 The company opened vegetarian-only restaurants in India.
 The first one opened in 2012 at Amritsar, India.